 - Entrance is free.
 Tips are welcome to support the volunteers who work here to maintain the paths, drain rainwater, and expose new glacial potholes.

 - Guided tours are available Tuesdays, Thursdays, Saturdays, and Sundays at 2:00 PM.
 Tours take 2 hours to finish.
-Meeting point is the Cavaglia Train Station.
+The meeting point is the Cavaglia Train Station.
 Tours will cost CHF 10 per adult and CHF 5 per child/student.
 Valposchiavo and Pontresina guests can take part in the guided tour for free.

 - Guided tours in Italian, German, French, English, and Spanish can be booked with 7 people minimum (or CHF 70).